Engineering: Industrial revolution

+Development of new fields

-The United States census of 1850 listed the occupation of "engineer" for the first time with a count of 2,000.
+The United States Census of 1850 listed the occupation of "engineer" for the first time with a count of 2,000.
 There were fewer than 50 engineering graduates in the U.S. before 1865.
-In 1870 there were a dozen U.S. mechanical engineering graduates, with that number increasing to 43 per year in 1875.
+The first PhD in engineering (technically, applied science and engineering) awarded in the United States went to Josiah Willard Gibbs at Yale University in 1863; it was also the second PhD awarded in science in the U.S. In 1870 there were a dozen U.S. mechanical engineering graduates, with that number increasing to 43 per year in 1875.
 In 1890, there were 6,000 engineers in civil, mining, mechanical and electrical.
 There was no chair of applied mechanism and applied mechanics at Cambridge until 1875, and no chair of engineering at Oxford until 1907.
 Germany established technical universities earlier.

 The foundations of electrical engineering in the 1800s included the experiments of Alessandro Volta, Michael Faraday, Georg Ohm and others and the invention of the electric telegraph in 1816 and the electric motor in 1872.
 The theoretical work of James Maxwell (see: Maxwell's equations) and Heinrich Hertz in the late 19th century gave rise to the field of electronics.
 The later inventions of the vacuum tube and the transistor further accelerated the development of electronics to such an extent that electrical and electronics engineers currently outnumber their colleagues of any other engineering specialty.